top of page

 Source: iStock

-Construction of the Queen Elizabeth came with a considerable price tag, estimated at around £25 million at the time (equivalent to approximately $500 million today).
-This substantial investment reflected her opulent interiors and advanced technology for that era.
+Construction of the Queen Elizabeth came with a considerable price tag, estimated at around £25 million at the time (equivalent to approximately $500 million in 2025 dollars - verify latest inflation adjustments).
+This substantial investment reflected her opulent interiors and advanced technology, including powerful steam turbines that propelled her with notable speed and efficiency.

 Harmony of the Seas